paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-049-fire-prevention-and-control.md

       (II) nonaffiliated EMS providers.

-(3) **Applicability of Federal Advisory Committee Act** — The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to activities carried out under this subsection.
+(3) **Applicability of chapter 10 of title 5** — Chapter 10 of title 5 shall not apply to activities carried out under this subsection.

 **(m) Accounting determination** Notwithstanding any other provision of law, for purposes of this section, equipment costs shall include all costs attributable to any design, purchase of components, assembly, manufacture, and transportation of equipment not otherwise commercially available.